ARTICLE

 Avoid errors of all types, no matter how small they seem.

-Broken links, typos, and sites that show odd error messages can have more impact on credibility than you might think.
+Broken links, typos, and oddly phrased error messages can have more impact on credibility than you might think.

-If these basic principles haven't changed much in the last 25 years, they're not likely to change much in future websites either.
-Maintaining trust and authenticity will likely only become more challenging and more crucial.
-If you ensure your site holds to these core foundations of credibility, you'll be positioned to forge enduring connections with your audiences well into the future.
+If these basic principles haven't changed much in the last 20 years, they're not likely to change much in the future either.
+Showing credibility through your website will likely only become more critical.
+If your site addresses these core guidelines, you'll be positioned not only today, but to speak authentically to audiences well into the future.